PurpleStripedUnicorn/size-lang/README.md

 ```
 This binary value is 350330 in decimal.
 Hence an input file with 350330 characters should be created to run this program.
 This can be automated with the `filefiller` script.

-### How to write more complex programs
+## Can I write more complex programs?

 To write more complex programs, buy more disk space.
+A lot more :)

-### Is this useful?
+## Is this useful?

 No.